imilenkovic/Nanopore_course_SIB_2026/Day2/README.md

 bc1 and bc2 are WT strains.

-bc3, bc4, bc6, and bc9 are KO strains lacking some rRNA modifications.
+bc3, bc7, and bc9 are KO strains lacking some rRNA modifications.

-Find which modifications are missing in each barcode.
+Find which modifications are missing in each of these KO strains.

 ## Assignment 2

 In ```/home/ubuntu/Share/data/yeast/pod5``` you will find raw sequencing data done on yeast rRNA samples (S. cerevisiae).

 Use a modification-aware basecaller to predict pseU sites in 18S and 25S rRNA.
 Investigate how well the predictions match the ground truth (known modifications).
+Use bc19 for the analysis.

 ## Assignment 3

+In ```/home/ubuntu/Share/data/yeast/pod5``` you will find raw sequencing data done on yeast rRNA samples (S. cerevisiae).

+Bc19 is the WT sample.
+Find which modifications are missing in barcodes 13, 14 and 15.

+## Assignment 4

+In ```/home/ubuntu/Share/data/yeast/pod5``` you will find raw sequencing data done on yeast rRNA samples (S. cerevisiae).

+Bc19 is the WT sample.
+Find which modifications are missing in barcodes 17, 21, 22 and 23.

+## Assignment 5

 Go back to ```/home/ubuntu/Share/data/bacteria/pod5```.

 Use a modification-aware basecaller to predict m5C sites.
 Investigate how well the predictions match the ground truth (known modifications).
+Use bc1 for the analysis.